John Blanche: Career

 Blanche's Chaos Minotaur with Mona Lisa banner conversion, which won him the Master Painter award at Games Day 1987.

-After discovering published examples of fantasy art prevalent at the time, Blanche began preparing work for publication, eventually relocating to London and approaching artist and publisher Roger Dean.
-Dean provided him with the opportunity for freelance illustration work, and Blanche subsequently spent the late 70s and early 80s producing book covers and interior illustrations, including five illustrations for David Day's compendium, A Tolkien Bestiary.
+After discovering published examples of fantasy art prevalent at the time, Blanche began preparing work for publication, eventually relocating to London and approaching artist and publisher Roger Dean -- Dean provided him with the opportunity for freelance illustration work, and Blanche subsequently spent the late 70s and early 80s producing book covers and interior illustrations, including five illustrations for David Day's compendium, A Tolkien Bestiary.

 Also at around this time, during the late 1970s, Blanche became an avid collector of metal miniatures, and eventually of fantasy miniatures as these became available.
+In 1982 he worked on a range of miniatures with Asgard Miniatures.

 In later years he would go on to contribute numerous articles to White Dwarf on the hobby, as well as contributing to and overseeing designs for miniatures.
 Several of his pieces were featured in the 1986 book Heroes for Wargames and he received the Master Painter award for one of his own miniature pieces at the UK Games Day convention in 1987.